davidn182/oclock/README.md

 # OCloC
-Clock error correction of ocean bottom seismometers

-OCloC is an open-source Python-based package to correct clock errors of seismological stations.
+OCloC is an open-source Python-based package to correct clock errors of ocean bottom seismometers.

 ## Apache
 ### Apache 2.0 License